The Shambhavi mudra, or “Eyebrow Gazing Mudra” is a powerful way to activate your third eye chakra.

-I learn all about the mudra by studying lots of old texts, as well as new ones.
+I learned all about the mudra by studying lots of old texts, as well as new ones.

 The Shambhavi mudra procedure originates from several ancient sacred texts: “Vijnana Bhairava Tantra“, “Hathapradipika”, and “Samhita.”
 The three texts describe the mudra in similar ways and suggest that using this mudra will create heightened level of insight.

 The key to doing Shambhavi Mudra successfully is to be gentle.

 The tantric scripture Sochanda Tantra, stanza 13, reads:

 ‘Touching eyeballs as a feather, lightness between them opens into the heart and there permeates the cosmos.’

 Do you know what happens when you’re tough intense with your eyes?

 One of the potential side-effects of the Shambhavi mudra is that it can give you a headache.
 This is the main negative effect of the Shambhavi maha mudra.

 When novices use the Shambhavi mudra they often get headaches because they are holding too much tension in their eyes.